So, What is the SAT Anyway? (A Newbie’s Guide to the College Board SAT)

-Should I Take the SAT?
+Should I take the SAT?

 If you’re planning to apply to college, you’ll most likely need to take either the ACT or the SAT.
-While many students stick with the SAT due to its well-known name, the new SAT has fewer available commercial study materials than the Because of its most recent changes.
+While many students stick with the SAT due to its well-known name, the new SAT has fewer available commercial study materials because of its most recent changes.
 However, updated SAT study materials can be sourced through the College Board website.
 Check out CollegeVine’s A Guide to the New SAT to learn more.

 That said, the tests are significantly different regardless.
 For example, the ACT has a science section, a different format for the essay portion, and tighter time constraints than the SAT.
 Students may find that one test is more tailored to their own strengths than the other.